Could Onana save Lampard’s Chelsea from puzzling Kepa situation? | Goal.com

 Of the quartet, Oblak is the first class choice, but it remains to be seen if Chelsea will want to splurge on another shot-stopper so soon after their 2018 acquisition of the costly incumbent, while doubts remain about Pope and the error-prone Pickford.

-That leaves Cameroon star Onana, who’s time in the Netherlands in reportedly coming to a close after five years with de Godenzonen.
+That leaves Cameroon star Onana, whose time in the Netherlands is reportedly coming to a close after five years with de Godenzonen.
 The Indomitable Lion was part of the team that won the Eredivisie and KNVB Cup last term, as well as impress in Europe’s premier club competition by reaching the semi-final.

 There’s a perception that the final would have been a better spectacle had Erik ten Hag’s troops, not Tottenham Hotspur, played Liverpool owing to their attractive style and the nature of their run, in which they defeated Real Madrid and Juventus in the Round of 16 and quarter-final respectively.